rust-lang/rfcs/text/3729-sized-hierarchy.md

     `trait Clone: Sized` and `T: Clone` is used as a bound of a function and `Sized` is relied on in that function, then the supertrait of `Clone` could no longer be relaxed as it can today.
-- All existing associated types will have at least a `const ValueSized` bound and relaxing these bounds is a semver-breaking change.
+- All existing associated types will have at least a `const MetaSized` bound and relaxing these bounds is a semver-breaking change.
 It could be worth considering introducing mechanisms to make this relaxation non-breaking and apply that automatically over an edition.